mdavis-xyz/staves-typst/src/utils.typ

     assert(accidental in symbol-map.keys(), message: "Unable to parse note: " + letter + ", unknown accidental " + accidental)
     return letter + accidental
   }
 }

+// takes in a letter-note
+// sets it to flat, sharp or natural
+#let set-accidental(note, accidental, overwrite-existing: false) = {
+  if not overwrite-existing {
+    assert(note.accidental == none, message: "would overwrite accidental in set-accidental without overwrite-existing") }
+  return letter-note(note.letter, note.octave, accidental: accidental)
+}

 // convert from letter-note type to index-note type